Reuben770/zubale_challenge/README.md

-# zubale_challenge

-## In this repo you cand find all the script, input and output related to the techincal challenge.
+## This repo you cand find all the script, input and output related to the techincal challenge.

 1- Clone this repo in diretory previuse createad